vidhangoel111/Expense-Tracker/README.md

 👉https://vidhangoel111.github.io/Expense-Tracker/

 🧩 Features
-1) Add and delete expenses dynamically
+1) ✅ Add and delete expenses dynamically
-2) Automatically calculates total expenses
+2) 📊 Automatically calculates total expenses
-3) Displays title, amount, category, and date for each entry
+3) 🗂️ Displays title, amount, category, and date for each entry
+4) 💾 Persists data using Local Storage — your expenses stay saved even after refreshing
+5) 🧹 Clear all expenses with one click

 🛠️ Technologies Used
-1) HTML5 – for structure
+1) HTML5 – For structure
-2) JavaScript (ES6) – for functionality and DOM manipulation
+2) JavaScript (ES6) – For functionality and DOM manipulation

 👨‍💻 Author
 Developed by Vidhan Goel